kallaballa/Neurocid/README.md

 Please have a look at Hotkeys.txt to learn how to control the simulation

 **NOTE:** You might have to tweak hardcoded parameters in the scripts (e.g. resolution).
+This video shows a full scale battle of two fully trained populations of Neurocid (http://github.com/kallaballa/Neurocid)

 ### Game Overview
 There are two teams consisting of space ships.
 Their ultimate goal is to destroy the other team which can be achieved through destroying each of the ships or destroying the enemy base.
 Each ship has a neural network as brain which controls all its actions.
 During training the teams follow a curriculum of scenarios and are evolved through genetic algorithms.
 Scenarios and fitness function are scriptable in lua.
 What you will see in the video is the final battle after the training in slow motion.